A Study in Lift Design

 Many valuable options are available for your BendPak four‐post lift.

-Service is our Specialty
+Service is our specialty

 BendPak has over 650 installation and service centers located in the United States.
 These fully equipped installation and service centers have specialty service fleets that make a living installing and servicing large car dealerships, national accounts, auto repair centers and occasional auto enthusiasts and DIY'ers.

-BendPak has a staff of seven full‐time engineers who do nothing but design, test and evaluate lift systems.
-BendPak lifts have changed and evolved over the past 40‐years, not because they want to sell you on a new model every few years, but because they are constantly improving the structural integrity and design of our lifts to meet ever‐changing world standards.
+BendPak has a complete staff of full‐time engineers who do nothing but design, test and evaluate lift systems.
+BendPak car lifts have changed and evolved over the past 30+ years, not because they want to sell you on a new model every few years, but because they are constantly improving the structural integrity and design of our lifts to meet ever‐changing world standards.
 On the surface, many lifts look "engineered", but what lies under the surface?
 All BendPak lift designs are computer modeled for function and structural integrity, undergo simulation of applied forces, axial force, bending moment, etc. using Solid Works Cosmos and other FEA programs.
 After the design is sound, they proceed with actual destructive (physical) testing.

 - Claims that state "Meets or Exceeds Standard ANSI/ALI B‐153.1" are meaningless.
 This standard no longer exists.